Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 If user has gff file of manual detected TSSs, ``tsspredator`` can merge the manual one and predicted one.

-If user wants to compare TSSs with transcripts, it also need the gff files of transcripts.
+If user wants to compare TSSs with transcripts, the gff files of transcripts were required.
 For the transcripts, please refer to the section of ``transcript_assembly``.

 - Arguments